- Libraries Home

 - Still not finding it?
 Ask Us to be sure.

 As a rule, the Libraries do not automatically purchase the textbooks assigned each semester.
-Books on the current semester textbook list or assigned are generally not available through Interlibrary Loan (ILLiad).
+Books on the current semester textbook list are generally not available through Interlibrary Loan (ILLiad).

 If you would like the Libraries to consider adding a specific textbook, please reach out to your instructor about placing your textbook on reserve for student use.
 Faculty, please send your request to Course Reserves at email@example.com, and submit your reserves list using the form linked below.